-GA&MBA integrates the global accreditation status of a university’s business school and the national/international rankings of the university’s MBA program.
-GA and MBA are equally weighted.
+MBA&GA integrates the global accreditation status of a university’s business school and the national/international rankings of the university’s MBA program.

 - GA is assessed against business school accreditations from three global professional agencies: (1) European Foundation for Management Development (EFMD) for EQUIS accreditation (if not, for EPAS accreditation which is assessed to be equivalent to 30% of the full school accreditation – EQUIS); (2) Association to Advance Collegiate Schools of Business (AACSB); and (3) Association of MBAs (AMBA)

 - MBA is assessed against both national and international rankings.
 The national ranking contributes to 25% of the MBA score, while the three international rankings contribute to 75%.
 National ranking specifically refers to the latest BOSS MBA Rankings.
-International Rankings, all published in 2017, include (1) Financial Times Global MBA Ranking 2017; (2) The Economist MBA Rankings 2017; and (3) QS Global MBA Rankings 2018.
+Latest international Rankings include (1) Financial Times Global MBA Ranking; (2) The Economist MBA Rankings; and (3) QS Global MBA Rankings.

 The ERA indicator is assessed against the following two criteria:

-- The number of ARC grants in the previous year (e.g., the number of successful discovery and linkage grants announced by ARC in 2018 counts towards the 2019 ranking)
+- The number of ARC grants in the previous year (e.g., the number of successful grants announced by ARC in 2019 counts towards the 2020 rankings) (60%)